PART 3 – NON-COURT DISPUTE RESOLUTION

 (a) provide information about the principles, process and different models of mediation, and information about other methods of non-court dispute resolution;

-(b) assess the suitability of mediation as a means of resolving the dispute;
+(b) consider and explain the potential benefits of mediation and other methods of non-court dispute resolution as a means of resolving the dispute;

-(c) assess whether there has been, or is a risk of, domestic violence; and
+(c) assess whether there has been, or is a risk of, domestic abuse; and

 3.10

-(2) If a court finds that the MIAM exemption was not validly claimed, the court will –
+(2) If a court finds that the MIAM exemption was not validly claimed, or that it was validly claimed but is no longer applicable, the court will –

 (a) direct the applicant, or direct the parties to attend a MIAM; and